How To Fix Buffering Issues With KODI Loaded Devices Newest Version January 2018

 A simple trick to find out whether or not the server you are trying to access is the problem for the devices buffering is start the stream your trying to watch and then press ‘o’ on your devices keyboard or remote.
 Doing this trick will bring up a lot of text at the top of the TV screen.
 Don’t freak out if it looks confusing and crazy to you, your only looking at the bit of text or code at the bottom that reads cache, if this streams cache keeps falling down to zero then the ADD ON’s servers have a ton of a lot of people trying to watch the same stream as you and you’ll have to find another ADD ON source to use if you want to watch the events stream without issues.
 Another trick to getting around buffering issues is to just download the stream and watch the event or game at a later date, this trick is a great way to still watch the event you set out to watch.

-If you want to successfully watch an SD stream and limit buffering then a minimum of 2mbps download speed is recommended for the best streaming results (you may get away with a bit less depending on the stream quality but a safe bet is too have at least 2mbps of download speed available), if you want to stream any HD or 4K content then you will need considerably more speed to get good results.
+If you want to successfully watch an SD stream and limit buffering then a minimum of 2mbps download speed is recommended for the best streaming results (you may get away with a bit less depending on the stream quality but a safe bet is to have at least 2mbps of download speed available), if you want to stream any HD or 4K content then you will need considerably more speed to get good results.
 It really all depends on the quality of the stream you are trying to access.
-Go to www.speedtest.netand run the speed test to see what download speed you’re getting from your internet provider, if it’s showing a lower figure than 2mbps then a WI FI upgrade could be the fix your seeking.
+Go to www.speedtest.net and run the speed test to see what download speed you’re getting from your internet provider, if it’s showing a lower figure than 2mbps then a WI-FI upgrade could be the fix your seeking.

-If you are trying to to use KODI for accessing online game or event streams then I highly recommended you use a wired connection rather than wireless internet connection wireless connections will be slower than a wired connection.
-A good WI-FI booster will help streaming if you’re really struggling with your Wi-Fi connectivity or don’t have great WI-FI speeds then you may want to consider using a Ethernet cable connection to fix your buffering issues.
-When it comes to streaming, a high quality wireless router that provides a better WI-FI signal will greatly improve your KODI streams.
+If you are trying to use KODI for accessing online game or event streams then I highly recommended you use a wired connection rather than wireless internet connection wireless connections will be slower than a wired connection.
+A good WI-FI booster will help streaming if you’re really struggling with your Wi-Fi connectivity or don’t have great WI-FI speeds then you may want to consider using an Ethernet cable connection to fix your buffering issues.
+When it comes to streaming, a high-quality wireless router that provides a better WI-FI signal will greatly improve your KODI streams.

 Resetting your router will help lessen the buffering